HackSoftware/django-enum-choices/README.md

 python manage.py migrate
 ```

-3. Remove old field and rename new one
+3. Remove old option and rename new one
 ```python
 class MyEnum:
     A = 'a_updated'